Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 <br>
 <br>

 His words resonated deeply with me.
+Daniel also reminded me of the first player who really recognized the power of pawns, 18th-century master Philidor, who called pawns "the soul of chess".
+The pawn structure is the cornerstone of chess strategy, and a strong or weak pawn structure can sometimes be the deciding factor in a game.
 Reflecting on the game, I responded to him on LinkedIn, appreciating his insights and sharing my own thoughts on the match:

 <div style="border: 1px solid white; padding: 10px">
      <blockquote style="font-size: 20px; font-style: italic; font-weight: 400;">